Multiple Sclerosis: Causes, Symptoms & Natural Support Strategies

 Glutathione Depletion and Nrf2:

-In multiple sclerosis, the cells are under so much stress that there main protective shield, glutathione (GSH) gets worn down and oxidative stress damages the mitochondria and the DNA leading to cell death.
+In multiple sclerosis, the cells are under so much stress that their main protective shield, glutathione (GSH) gets worn down and oxidative stress damages the mitochondria and the DNA leading to cell death.
 Poor blood sugar control and high environmental toxin exposure are known to deplete glutathione levels and impair mitochondrial function (35, 36).

 A key pathway that maintains cellular glutathione levels and the ability of the cell to adapt to stress is called Keap1-Nrf2.
 When this pathway breaks down it causes increased levels of oxidative stress within the cell that leads to the glutathione depletion and mitochondrial dysfunction (37).